 - Peel and grate the mooli and the potatoes

-- Sprinkle with salt and set aside for 30 minutes this encourages the mixture to release water
+- Sprinkle with 1 tsp salt and set aside for 30 minutes this encourages the mooli to release water

 - Once the 30 minutes are over using both hands squeeze out the water making sure you squeeze out as much as you can.
-Do NOT discard this water as you will use it for your dough
+I use a potato ricer as it takes the hard work out of it.

 - Make the dough using two cups of chapatti flour, a teaspoon of salt and the water that you squeezed out from the mooli and potatoes.
 If you don’t have enough of the water to make a smooth but firm dough add a little tap water